xpack/web-doxygen/website/docs/manual/pages/autolink.md

 Most documentation systems have special ‘see also` sections where links to other pieces of documentation can be inserted.
-Although Doxygen also has a command to start such a section (See section <a href="/web-doxygen/docs/pages/commands/#cmdsa">\sa</a>), it does allow you to put these kind of links anywhere in the documentation.
+Although Doxygen also has a command to start such a section (See section <a href="/web-doxygen/docs/pages/commands/#cmdsa">\\sa</a>), it does allow you to put these kind of links anywhere in the documentation.
 For <code>{\LaTeX}</code> documentation a reference to the page number is written instead of a link.
 Furthermore, the index at the end of the document can be used to quickly find the documentation of a member, class, namespace or file.
 For man pages no reference information is generated.

 The next sections show how to generate links to the various documented entities in a source file.

 ## Links to web pages and mail addresses {#linkurl}

 Doxygen will automatically replace any URLs and mail addresses found in the documentation by links (in HTML).
-To manually specify link text, use the HTML '<span class="doxyComputerOutput">a</span>' tag:
+To manually specify link text, use the HTML '<code>a</code>' tag:

 <pre><code>&lt;a href="linkURL"&gt;link text&lt;/a&gt;